 Secure logon – Ctrl+Alt+Del

 Secure logon offers a keystroke sequence that cannot be intercepted by any application.
 When Secure Logon is enabled, no other malicious program can intercept your user name and password as you enter it.
-(NOTE: Please read comment below).
+(NOTE: Please read the comment below).

 Pressing Ctrl+Alt+Del ensures that the authentic Windows logon screen appears.
 To enable secure logon, open Run, type Control Userpasswords2 or netplwiz and hit Enter to open the User Accounts Properties box.